Create a webhook automation

 <Note>

 This section is provided for historical purposes.
-If you currently use a webhook to integrate with Slack, W\&B recommends that you update your configuration to use the [new Slack integration](#create-a-slack-automation) instead.
+If you use a webhook to integrate with Slack, W\&B recommends that you update your configuration to use the [Slack integration](/models/automations/create-automations/slack) instead.

 </Note>

-Set up your Slack app and add an incoming webhook integration with the instructions highlighted in the [Slack API documentation](https://api.slack.com/messaging/webhooks).
-Ensure that you have the secret specified under `Bot User OAuth Token` as your W\&B webhook’s access token.
+Set up your Slack app and add an incoming webhook integration by following the instructions in the [Slack API documentation](https://api.slack.com/messaging/webhooks).
+Ensure that you have the secret specified under `Bot User OAuth Token` as your W\&B webhook's access token.

 The following is an example payload: